Klipper3d/klipper/docs/Config_Reference.md

 [stepper_c]

 # The delta_calibrate section enables a DELTA_CALIBRATE extended
-# g-code command that can calibrate the shoulder endstop positions.
+# G-Code command that can calibrate the shoulder endstop positions.
 [delta_calibrate]
 radius:
 #   Radius (in mm) of the area that may be probed.
 This is the radius